twisted/constantly/docs/index.rst

 Integers are often used as a simple set for constants.
 The values for these constants are assigned as powers of two so that bits in the integer can be set to represent them.
 Individual bits are often called *flags* .
-:api:`twisted.python.constants.Flags <Flags>` supports this use-case, including allowing constants with particular bits to be set, for interoperability with other tools.
+`constantly.Flags` supports this use-case, including allowing constants with particular bits to be set, for interoperability with other tools.

 POSIX filesystem access control is traditionally done using a bitvector defining which users and groups may perform which operations on a file.
 This state might be represented using ``Flags`` as follows:

 .. code-block:: python

-    from twisted.python.constants import FlagConstant, Flags
+    from constantly import FlagConstant, Flags
     class Permission(Flags):
         """
         Constants representing user, group, and other access bits for reading,